Challenges in Deploying Machine Learning: a Survey of Case Studies: Model Learning

-Banking is yet another example of an industry where DT finds extensive use.
-As an illustrative example, it is used by Keramati et al. \cite{keramati2016developing} where the primary goal of the ML application is to predict customer churn by understanding if-then rules.
+Banking is another industry where DT finds extensive use.
+As an illustrative example, it is used by Keramati et al. \cite{keramati2016developing} where the primary goal of the ML application is predicting churn in an interpretable way through if-then rules.
 While it is easy to imagine more complicated models learning the eventual input-output relationship for this specific problem, interpretability is key requirement here because of the need to identify the features of churners.
 The authors found DT to be the best model to fulfill this requirement.

-Nevertheless, deep learning (DL) is commonly used for practical background tasks that require analysis a large amount of previously acquired data.
+Nevertheless, deep learning (DL) is commonly used for practical background tasks that require analysis of a large amount of previously acquired data.
 This notion is exemplified by the field of unmanned aerial vehicles (UAV) \cite{carrio2017review}.
-Image sensors are commonplace in UAVs due to their low cost, low weight, and low power consumption.
-Consequently, processing images acquired from sensors is the main way of exploiting excellent capabilities in processing and presentation of raw data that DL offers.
-But computational resource demands still remain the main blocker for deploying DL as an online processing instrument on board of UAVs.
+Data collected by image sensors is the most common UAV data modality being exploited by DL, because of the sensors' low cost, low weight, and low power consumption.
+DL offers excellent capabilities for processing and presentation of raw images acquired from sensors, but computational resource demands still remain the main blocker for deploying DL as an online processing instrument on board UAVs.